What HomeSafe Appraisal Rules Should Riverside Homeowners Know in 2026?

 What sales history must a HomeSafe appraisal report?

 The HomeSafe appraiser must analyze and report the subject property's sales history for the past 36 months and comparable sales history for the past 12 months.
-For Riverside homeowners, this should be handled before or during appraisal planning so documentation, access, ADU facts, and valuation expectations are clear.
+Source: HomeSafe_Underwriting_Manual.pdf, Appraisals, page 23.

 About Reverse Mortgage California